BruteFIR

 };

 If you want to analyze the rendered filters, the debug_dump_filter setting specifies a file name where the rendered coefficients will be written.
 It must contain %d, which will be replaced by the coefficient index.
 Then follows equalizers.
 Each specify which coefficient index (or name) it should render the equalizer filter to.
-These must be allocated and must be stored in shared memory, for example like this:
+These must be allocated.
+If blocks is not specified the will be as long as the filter length, so if you want shorter you need to specify that, for example like this:

 coeff 0 {